Firstcard

 Bad Credit Credit Cards: What to Expect

-Some cards in this category offer benefits like no credit check cards or special options for immigrants or international students.
+Some cards also offer special options for immigrants or international students who don't have a U.S. credit history.
 Read the terms carefully, some cards charge application fees or require deposits.
-The goal is finding a card with an annual fee that's worth it for the credit building benefits.
+The goal is finding a card where the annual fee is worth the credit-building benefits.

 Check Your Credit Report for Errors